 What's New at the World Deaf Information Resource Project?

-Every day, people email us to provide new information and corrections to add to the World Deaf Information Resource Project website.
+People frequently email us with new information and updates for the World Deaf Information Resource Project (WDIRP) website.
 (Don't be shy!
-You, too, can submit information for the website!
+You too can submit information for the website!
 Consult the Submit page for instructions.)
 This page can help you find the most recent changes at our website.
-We will try to update this page at least once a month.

 Some of the same information in this website is also provided in a Word file and PDF file, either of which you can download from the front page of the World Deaf Information Resource Project.
 We will try to provide an updated version of these files on a periodic basis.
 However, the most recent information will always be at this website.